martinandersen3d/AppChangeResolutionOnWindows/README.md

 - Shows available resolutions per monitor
 - Marks current resolution with a checkmark
 - Supports multiple monitors
-- Teams meeting detection trigger for quick popup
+- Teams meeting detection trigger for quick popup (When app language is set to English))

 ## Screenshot